 If you’re scared about getting lost while trying to explore her beauty, you’re covered!

 Trees in this park are numbered, so even if you get engrossed while exploring its beauty, you can easily follow the tree tags and find your way back.

-In case you get hungry or quickly need a refill while exploring this place, the Burger place and Dunkin’ are nearby.
-Wheelchair accessible parking is also available.
+In case you get hungry or quickly need a refill while exploring this place, Burger place and Dunkin’ are nearby.
+Wheelchair-accessible parking is also available.

 Address: 695 Hillside St, Milton, MA, United States